 Campus Ministry at Nerinx Hall strives to form students according the Loretto values of faith, community, justice, and respect.
 The Loretto charism of loving service is at the center of the Nerinx student experience.
 We aim to love students just as they are and to help students grow into even healthier, more joyful, more loving servants for the world.
 Students take active roles in planning and leading daily prayer, monthly all-school liturgies, prayer services, and retreats.

 Our retreats provide fun, powerful opportunities to grow closer to classmates, to God, and in knowledge of oneself.
 All retreats are planned and led by students.
 Freshmen attend a full-day retreat off-campus.
-Sophomores attend a 24-hour retreat at Camp Wyman.
-Juniors attend a 48-hour retreat at Todd Hall.
-Seniors attend a 48-hour retreat at Our Lady of the Snows.
+Sophomores and Juniors attend a 24-hour retreat.
+Seniors attend a 48-hour retreat.
+Nerinx on the Lake is an optional retreat offered in the summer before the school year begins.
 Because the spiritual and faith formation of our young women is so vitally important as a part of their life journeys, participation in each of the four school-sponsored retreats is a requirement for graduation.

 Liturgies & Prayer

-Our community gathers regularly for monthly all-school Mass to give thanks for the many blessings in our lives and to bring together our prayers for the world around us.
+Our community gathers for monthly all-school Mass to give thanks for the many blessings in our lives and to bring together our prayers for the world around us.
 During Advent and Lent, we begin each week with our all-school prayer services, which students help plan and lead.
-Each day also begins with morning prayer, which students help write and lead.
+Each day also begins and ends with all-school prayer.

-In Marks of Faith, one of the many student-led clubs at Nerinx Hall, students gather to chat about how life is going both personally and spiritually.
+In Markers in Prayer, one of the many student-led clubs at Nerinx Hall, students gather to chat about how life is going both personally and spiritually.
 These regular check-ins with one another provide students with support and connection in their spiritual journeys.

 Campus Ministry Conversations (CMC)